 The national dish is Amok trey, a sublime coconut fish curry that is steamed to soufflé-like perfection in banana leaves.
 Other popular dishes include gnoam trayong chek: fragrant and crunchy banana flower salad, prahok ktis: a pungent dip of fermented fish, minced pork, pea eggplants and coconut and plea sach ko: Lime-marinated beef salad and a variety of fragrant fish-stuffed salads,

-In Cambodia’s southern cities of Sihanoukville, Kampot and Kep, fresh seafood is a bigger focus with fish, squid, lobster, prawn, crab and shellfish pulled fresh from the ocean and sold from seafood shacks along the beach.
-Stuffed Kampot squid is one of our favourites, the charred stuffed squid stuffed full of pork mince, noodles and aromatics devoured happily by my toothsome twosome.
-You can find our make at home recipe for stuffed barbecue squid here.
+In Cambodia’s southern cities of Sihanoukville, Kampot and Kep, fresh seafood is a bigger focus.
+Fish, squid, lobster, prawn, crab and shellfish are pulled fresh from the ocean and sold from seafood shacks along the beach.
+Stuffed and barbecued Kampot squid is one of our favourites, the charred squid stuffed full of pork mince, noodles and aromatics devoured happily by my toothsome twosome.

-Many of the restaurants and cafes in Cambodia’s more popular tourist regions serve up dishes that have been modified for Western palates, so we reckon Cambodia’s markets – Phsar Leu Market is a favourite – should be your first port of call if you are after a true taste of Khmer cuisine.
-Market meals that Raff and I love include Nom Banh Chok, a breakfast dish of thin rice noodles served with fish gravy and freshly foraged green vegetables, and lort cha, a dish of short rice-flour noodles fried with garlic, bean sprouts and chives, that bears a striking resemblance to a plate of worms.
+Many of the restaurants and cafes in Cambodia’s more popular tourist regions serve up dishes that have been modified for Western palates, so we reckon Cambodia’s markets – Phsar Leu Market is a favourite – should be your first port of call if you are after a genuine taste of Khmer cuisine.
+Amongst the market meals that Raff and I loved were Nom Banh Chok – a breakfast dish of thin rice noodles served with fish gravy and freshly foraged green vegetables, and lort cha – short rice-flour noodles fried with garlic, bean sprouts and chives, that bear a striking resemblance to a plate of worms.

-Nom kachai, fried glutinous rice cakes dotted with chives and served with a vinegar and sweet pepper sauce, is always a good idea, unless you’re counting calories.
-If you’re craving something sweet, chet chien, bananas deep fried in spring roll wrappers, or a couple of crispy on the outside, chewy on the inside noum kong, the Khmer take on the doughnut, should do the trick.
+Nom kachai – fried glutinous rice cakes dotted with chives and served with a vinegar and sweet pepper sauce – is always a good idea, unless you’re counting calories.
+And should you be craving something sweet, chet chien – bananas deep fried in spring roll wrappers, or a couple of crispy on the outside, chewy on the inside noum kong (the Khmer take on a doughnut), should do the trick.

-And if you, like us, are more inclined to walk on the wild side, you can also partake in jerky-style frog, barbecued snake on a stick and deep-fried crickets, sold like bags of popcorn.
+If you, like us, are inclined to walk on the culinary wild side, you can also partake in jerky-style frog, barbecued snake on a stick and deep-fried crickets, which are sold on the streets like bags of popcorn.

 Throw another frog on the barbie

-This is a local street market and there is very little English spoken so if you’re nervous, we suggest to have a guide or host to help you distinguish the fish from the frog and the pork sausage from the pork sword.
+This is a local street market and there is very little English spoken so if you’re a nervous eater, we suggest to have a guide or host to help you distinguish fish from frog and pork sausage from pork sword.
 The atmosphere is amazing and a rickety fun fair at the end of the strip makes for a fun end to the evening.

 While you’ll find tarantula treats all across the country, the town of Skuon is spider central.
-The market town about 90 minutes from Phnom Penh on National Highway 6, is crawling with them.
-At least it would be if they weren’t being boiled, dusted in batter and fried in oil.
-The legs of the sautéed spiders are quite crunchy and not unlike a slightly hairy crisp, but the abdomen is soft and filled with a white meat.
-And no, that flesh does not taste even remotely like chicken, it tastes like tarantula, and I gave seconds a hard pass.
+The market town, about 90 minutes from Phnom Penh on National Highway 6, is crawling with them.
+At least it would be if they weren’t already boiled, dusted in batter and fried in oil.
+At first bite, the legs of the sautéed spiders are quite crunchy and not unlike a slightly hairy crisp, but the abdomen does not.
+Soft and filled with a white meat, it does not taste even remotely like chicken and I gave seconds a hard pass.